 Step 6 – Make more colored vinegar

 After we used up all of the blue vinegar, we made some red vinegar and continued with the shenanigans.
 We ended up making green vinegar too.
-It was interesting to me that the colors stayed seperated after the
+It was interesting to me that the colors stayed separated after we continued to mix them.

 Oh and if you love Maxwell’s “Daring Like DaVinci” t-shirt, you can get your very own from Wee Rascals.